Recognise and Report Phishing Scams

 Phishing is an attempt by a fraudster to collect personal and/or financial information over email, phone or text message.
-These fraudsters typically acquire this information by verbally requesting it over the phone, by posting links or false phone numbers on social media sites, or by sending unsolicited emails or texts messages, so that direct recipients enter personal information into fake websites or phone systems posing as real ones.
+These fraudsters typically acquire this information by verbally requesting it over the phone, by posting links or false phone numbers on social media sites or by sending unsolicited emails or texts messages that direct recipients to enter personal information into fake websites or phone systems posing as real ones.

 Learn more about protecting yourself from phishing scams on Square’s blog.

 Protect sensitive information

 Square will never ask you to provide sensitive information such as your username, password, personal public service number, full bank account details or payment card information over email, phone or text message.